 That would be great too!

-The SWYM Apprentice is given plenty of flexibility to make the week work for them!
+You will have plenty of flexibility to make the week work for you and us!

-We have weekly café at St Andrew’s on a Tuesday and weekly youth clubs at the Pavilion on a Friday evening
+In usual time, we have a weekly café at St Andrew’s on a Tuesday, a toddler group on a Friday and a youth clubs at the Pavilion on a Friday evening

 There will be a weekly or fortnightly meeting with the vicar (line manager) to review how things are going and what is coming up.